dkeenan7/LyteFyba/PCB/Readme.txt

 Press R twice
 Press shift-"+" and enter 2440 into the X field and OK Click in space to deselect all
-Context menu on the arrow near the left cell-terminal pad and choose Group / Select Group Press F
+Context menu on the arrow near the left cell-terminal pad and choose Group / Select Group.
+This assumes the existence of an "Arrows" group containing both arrows.
+Press F
 Press shift-"+" and enter 1780 into the X field and OK Click in space to deselect all